Playland (New York)

 Playland, often called Rye Playland and also known as Playland Amusement Park, is an amusement park located in Rye, New York, along the Long Island Sound.
 Built in 1928, the 280 acre park is owned by the Westchester County government.
-Beginning with the 2018 season, STANDARD AMUSEMENTS LLC has been contracted to operate the park.
+From 2022 to 2024, the park had been operated under contract by Standard Amusements, but the county resumed direct operations for the 2025 season.

 History

 Late 19th and early 20th centuries

 In the late 19th and early 20th centuries, Playland's waterfront area of Westchester County along the Long Island Sound was the site of a growing collection of recreational developments, including hotels, resorts, and "amusement areas".
-Local residents concerned about what a county report described as "unsavory crowds" induced the Westchester County Park Association to purchase two existing theme parks, Rye Beach and Paradise Park, and planned a local-government-sponsored amusement park in their stead.
+Local residents concerned about "unsavory crowds" petitioned the Westchester County Park Association to purchase two existing theme parks, Rye Beach and Paradise Park, and replace them with a local-government-sponsored amusement park.

 Frank Darling, a veteran park manager with experience at Coney Island and the British Empire Exhibition at Wembley, was hired to design and run the new park, called Playland.
 The well-known NYC architectural firm Walker & Gillette and landscape architect Gilmore D. Clarke were commissioned to produce a comprehensive design of both buildings and grounds, making Playland the first planned amusement park in the country.

 Construction commenced in September 1927, and was completed in six months.
 The park began operation on May 26, 1928.
-Rides that were operating on Playland's opening day included the Grand Carousel, Derby Racers, and the Dragon Coaster.
+Rides that were operating on Playland's opening day included the Grand Carousel, Derby Racers, The "Original" Whip (there is a historic sign referencing its 1928 creation) and the Dragon Coaster.
 The Airplane Coaster was added in 1928 while the Casino opened in 1929.